GLEON/Bayes_forecast_WG/README.md

-# GLEON_Bayesian_WG
+# Bayes_forecast_WG
-A working group studying algae blooms in Lake Sunapee, NH
+A working group using Bayesian techniques to develop ecological forecasts